Aparicion7/MUNI-OS/README.md

 Root password: nova

-An extended, self-replicant, easy to deploy Debian version with useful additions for every user.
+MUNI OS: Andromeda, an extended, self-replicant, easy to deploy Debian version with useful additions for every user.